 - Numbness or weakness in the lower back, buttocks, legs, feet, or toes

 While living with sciatica can be uncomfortable, it’s important to know that the symptoms typically can be managed using conservative treatment methods such as over-the-counter or prescription pain medication, exercise, epidural injections, and others.
 However, if chronic symptoms persist after several weeks of conservative treatment, surgery might become an option.
-If so, contact Laser Spine Institute to learn about the many benefits of a minimally invasive, outpatient procedure performed using endoscopic technology.
+If so, contact Laser Spine Institute to learn about the many benefits of an outpatient procedure performed using minimally invasive technology.
 Our specialists will provide a complimentary review of an MRI or CT scan.